dcomtois/sortLines/readme.md

 100. And again
 ```

+### Possible variations

-The `gtools::mixedsort` function supports roman numbers sorting; if there is a need for it, it would be easy to add a this variation to the other two.
+The `gtools::mixedsort` function supports roman numbers sorting; if there is a need for it, it would be easy to add this variation to the existing (A) and (D).

 ## About the package
 For now, only the sortLines addin is included, but I might write other addins in the future.